c2mon/c2mon/docs/docs/getting-started.md

-# Getting Started

-A Hello World guide to get C2MON up and running with some sample data.

 ---
+layout:   post
+title:    Getting Started
+Summary:  A Hello World guide to get C2MON up and running with some sample data.
+---

-## Running the server
+# Running the server

 The first thing to do is to get a C2MON server up and running.
 The server is a standalone application that receives data from acquisition processes (DAQs) and pushes it to client applications.